-The Energy Smart Community (ESC) was created by New York State Electric and Gas (NYSEG) to study the potential of Smart Meters and other grid upgrades to increase energy efficiency in our community.
-Homes in the Energy Smart Community recently received “Smart” gas and electricity meters that remotely send hourly gas and electricity usage to NYSEG.
-This highly detailed information may allow NYSEG to operate its electrical grid more efficiently, reducing fossil fuel consumption.
+The Energy Smart Community (ESC) was created by New York State Electric and Gas (NYSEG) to study the potential of Smart Meters and other grid upgrades ability to increase energy efficiency in our community.
+Homes in the Energy Smart Community recently received “smart” gas and electricity meters that remotely send hourly gas and electricity usage to NYSEG.
+This highly detailed information may allow NYSEG to operate its electrical grid more efficiently and thus reduce fossil fuel consumption.
 This detailed gas and electricity usage information also allows customers to go online and see how much energy they use on any hour of any day, giving personalized information that can be used to make homes and businesses more energy efficient.
+(For more information on this, see our page Navigating Energy Manager).
 Smart meters can also help make the electrical grid better able to host more renewable energy sources like wind and solar.
-A more efficient grid will both save everyone money, and reduce our use of fossil fuels.
+A more efficient grid will both save everyone money and reduce our use of fossil fuels.

 The Energy Smart Community project is in response to New York’s Reforming the Energy Vision, a comprehensive energy strategy that mandates 50% of New York’s energy be generated by renewable sources by 2030.
 The ESC also aligns with Tompkins County's Energy Roadmap which aims to reach a minimum 80 percent greenhouse gas reduction from 2008 levels by 2050, and reduce reliance on fossil fuels across all sectors.
 Tompkins County Planning Department explains more about the roadmap in this presentation